 6.4.1.5 Handling the maximum number of established PDU sessions

-The maximum number of PDU sessions which a UE can establish in a PLMN is limited by whichever is the lowest of: the maximum number of PDU session IDs allowed by the protocol (as specified in 3GPP TS 24.007 [11] subclause 11.2.3.1b), the PLMN's maximum number of PDU sessions and the UE's implementation-specific maximum number of PDU sessions.
+The maximum number of PDU sessions which a UE can establish in a PLMN or SNPN is limited by whichever is the lowest of: the maximum number of PDU session IDs allowed by the protocol (as specified in 3GPP TS 24.007 [11] subclause 11.2.3.1b), the PLMN's or SNPN's maximum number of PDU sessions and the UE's implementation-specific maximum number of PDU sessions.

-If during a UE-requested PDU session establishment procedure the 5GSM sublayer in the UE receives an indication that the 5GSM message was not forwarded because the PLMN's maximum number of PDU sessions has been reached, then the UE determines the PLMN's maximum number of PDU sessions as the number of active PDU sessions it has.
+If during a UE-requested PDU session establishment procedure the 5GSM sublayer in the UE receives an indication that the 5GSM message was not forwarded because:

+a) the PLMN's maximum number of PDU sessions has been reached, then the UE determines the PLMN's maximum number of PDU sessions as the number of active PDU sessions it has; or

+b) the SNPN's maximum number of PDU sessions has been reached, then the UE determines the SNPN's maximum number of PDU sessions as the number of active PDU sessions it has and associates the determined maximum number of PDU sessions with:

+1) the entry in the "list of subscriber data" for the current SNPN if the UE does not support access to an SNPN using credentials from a credentials holder; or

+2) the selected entry of the "list of subscriber data" or the selected PLMN subscription if the UE supports access to an SNPN using credentials from a credentials holder.

 NOTE 1: In some situations, when attempting to establish multiple PDU sessions, the number of active PDU sessions that the UE has when 5GMM cause #65 is received is not equal to the maximum number of PDU sessions reached in the network.